one-among-us/data/people/hakureico/page.en.md

 >
 > // My unpredictable mood is just like the weather outside
 >
-> // Please rest assured, everyone who forward my post.
+> // Please rest assured, everyone who forwarded my post.
 It won't crash!

-Although she told everyone to go out and take a look at the scenery to relax, and she also said "Please keep alive even if you are desperate.
+Although she told everyone to go out and take a look at the scenery to relax, and she also said, "Please keep alive even if you are desperate.
 In that case, you can make dreams come true."

 But she still chose to leave this world in August.

-Before that, she entrusted Mizuki, a railfan in United States to announce her death on her account.
+Before that, she entrusted Mizuki, a railfan in United States, to announce her death on her account.

 Mizuki told us a short story instead of publishing a cold obituary.